Homepage Copy Prompts: 12 Templates for Hero / Section / CTA

 • How long should the homepage be?: Short enough that visitors reach the CTA.
 Most B2B SaaS land between 2-4 viewports.

-• Should we list every feature?: No — pick the 3 that map to jobs.
-Move the rest to /features.
+• Should we list every feature?: No. Pick the 3 that map to jobs and move the rest to a /features page.

 • How often to refresh?: Quarterly review; major rewrite when ICP or positioning shifts.